Trump building plan to ask states for big bucks

 Related: One year later, Oroville dam failure still haunts

-In addition, the administration hopes to use the infrastructure plan to address an issue the former real estate mogul has long griped about: the often lengthy permitting process that developers and contractors must navigate before construction can begin.
+In addition, the administration hopes to use the infrastructure plan to address an issue that Trump, a former real estate mogul, has long griped about: the often lengthy permitting process that developers and contractors must navigate before construction can begin.

 "We want to shorten the permitting process into two years," said the senior administration official, who said that the goal is also to preserve environmental protections as well.
-Trump complained during the 2016 campaign that over-sensitivity to various plants and wildlife had held up construction of barriers along the southern U.S. border, where he would like to construct a wall of his own.
+Trump complained during the 2016 campaign that over-sensitivity to various plants and wildlife had held up construction of barriers along the southern U.S. border, where he would like to construct a wall.

 The fix, the administration says, is moving toward what they call "one agency, one decision": directing one federal department to take the lead on permitting actions.

 Trump is expected to hit the road to sell the plan once its broad contours are released.
-But the sale he'll really need to make is to lawmakers on Capitol Hill — a fact of which administration officials involved in crafting the proposal are keenly aware.
+But the sale he'll really need to make is with lawmakers on Capitol Hill — a fact that administration officials involved in crafting the proposal are keenly aware of.

 Monday's release, they say, shouldn't be seen as a "take-it-or-leave-it proposal," but the launching point for the deal-making process.
-"This is the start of a negotiation — bicameral, bipartisan negotiation — to find the best solution for infrastructure in the U.S.," said the official.
+"This is the start of a negotiation — bicameral, bipartisan negotiation — to find the best solution for infrastructure in the U.S.," the official said.
 "We envision this will be a bipartisan push."

 The push for tax reform began the same way: with the White House publicly bullish about winning Democrats to their cause but, in the end, unable to actually do so.
 Now, the administration sees "a significant amount of overlap in terms of the objectives" between the White House plan and other ideas floated by Democrats, though the official said that "there's obviously a disagreement of the best way to get to those objectives."